Andrew Redfern

 Discover how AI is transforming the way genealogists research, document, preserve and share family histories.
 Based on Andrew’s own insights and experiences, learn more about the intersection of family history and artificial intelligence and how this technology can revolutionize the way we understand and appreciate our family heritage.
 This session is highly practical with live demonstrations used to showcase the various tools available, while also addressing privacy and ethical concerns with regards to AI.

-[Type: TxSGS Live! | Level: All Levels]
+[Category: TxSGS Live! | Level: All Levels]

 Edward Swierczewski